 Refuse To Abuse Campaign

-During the 2018 season, Mariners Care partnered with the Washington State Coalition Against Domestic Violence to support the "Refuse To Abuse" campaign, which seeks to raise awareness and support victims of domestic violence.
+During the 2019 season, Mariners Care will partner with the Washington State Coalition Against Domestic Violence to support the "Refuse To Abuse" campaign, which seeks to raise awareness and support for victims of domestic violence.

 Page Ahead Book Drive

-Mariners Care and PACCAR hosted a book drive at Safeco Field on August 21, 2018, to benefit the Page Ahead Children's Literacy Program.
-In 2018, thanks to participating Mariners fans, over 1,000 books were collected to help give kids in need the chance to read.
+Mariners Care and PACCAR hosted a book drive at T-Mobile Park on August 21, 2018, to benefit the Page Ahead Children's Literacy Program.
+In 2018, thanks to participating Mariners fans, 1,073 books, valued at $3,219, were collected to help give kids in need the chance to read.

 Reviving Baseball in Inner Cities (RBI)